Ido Filin – Science

 Print versions in Finnish

 An article that I wrote for Botia journal.
 Published there in two parts – March 2023 and June 2024.
-Below are PDF files of the two parts (in Finnish), as well as a link to English version for Part One.
+Below are PDF files of the two parts (in Finnish), as well as a link to the English translation of Part One.

 Intelligence DNA?